Key Takeaways

 Other Treatments Available at a New Jersey Rehab Center

 There’s a whole host of treatments available at a New Jersey rehab center, including cognitive behavioral therapy in NJ.
+A comprehensive clinical program may include integrated therapy and a range of therapeutic services, such as individual, group, and holistic therapies, all tailored to support effective recovery.

 Here’s a breakdown: